vuetifyjs/vuetify/packages/docs/src/pages/en/components/virtual-scroller.md

 ---
+nav: Virtual scrollers
 meta:
-  title: Virtual scroller component,
+  title: Virtual scroll component
   description: The Virtual scroll component is a container that renders only visible elements.
-It is useful when in need to display large amount of uniform data.,
+It is useful when you need to display large amounts of uniform data.
   keywords: virtual scroll, vuetify virtual scroll component, vue virtual scroll component, v-virtual-scroll component
 related:
   - /components/lists/